kevinhendricks/ePub3-itizer/README.md

 - extracts the guide for use in creating the nav landmarks and removes it from opf
 - adds an entry in the manifest for the new nav document
-- adds the new nav document to the end of spine
+- adds the new nav document to the end of spine and will set it to linear="no" if an HTML TOC exists in the guide

 Then it parses the current toc.ncx extracting doctitle, toc, and any pagelist information and removes its DOCTYPE